technurture/drill/replit.md

 **Offline-First Architecture:** The application implements a comprehensive offline-first design with:
 - IndexedDB-based operation queuing system for all critical mutations (create, update, delete)
 - Custom `useOfflineMutation` hook that automatically queues operations when offline and syncs when online
-- Optimistic UI updates for immediate feedback during offline operations
+- **Optimistic UI updates with immediate re-rendering**: When users perform actions offline (adding sales, products, etc.), changes appear instantly in the UI through React Query cache updates and query invalidation with `refetchType: 'none'`
 - Offline-aware toast messages that inform users when data is saved locally vs synced to the server
 - Automatic background sync when connectivity is restored
 - Service workers for asset caching and local storage for user preferences